Rocamadour: Prehistory

 Rocamadour and its many caves already housed people in the Paleolithic as shown in the cave drawings of the Grotte des Merveilles.
 The Grotte de Linars cave and its porch served as an underground necropolis and a habitat in the Bronze Age.
 The vestiges are deposited in the museum at Cabrerets and at the town hall in Rocamadour.

 During the Iron Age, the Cadurques people arrived from middle Germany.
 In the eighth century BC., they colonised the current Lot department, using their iron weapons.
 The remains of a village, in the Salvate valley near Couzou, were found during work.
 An oppidum perched on the heights of the Alzou valley, downstream from Tournefeuille, is perhaps linked to the fight of the Gauls against the Roman troops during the Gallic war.

-Middle ages
+Middle Ages

-The beginnings and the influence
+Origins and influence

-The three levels of the village of Rocamadour date from the Middle Ages and they reflect the three orders of society: the knights above, linked to religious clerics in the middle and the lay workers down near the river.
+The three levels of the village of Rocamadour date from the Middle Ages and reflect the three orders of medieval society: the knights above, linked to religious clerics in the middle and the lay workers down near the river.

-Rare documents mention that in 1105 a small chapel was built in a shelter of the cliff at a place called Rupis Amatoris, at the limit of the territories of the Benedictine abbeys of Saint-Martin at Tulle and Saint-Pierre at Marcilhac-sur-Célé.
+Documents mention that in 1105 a small chapel was built in a shelter of the cliff at a place called Rupis Amatoris, at the limit of the territories of the Benedictine abbeys of Saint-Martin at Tulle and Saint-Pierre at Marcilhac-sur-Célé.